Rowan-Salisbury School System: Salisbury city schools

 When the Board of Superintendents set up the county school districts, the town of Salisbury fell into district 27.
 In 1847, monies apportioned to operate the school in the district totaled $221.
 The first teachers of the district were Susan Giles and Eleanor Fulton.
 This Salisbury Graded School District was centered on the school and offices on Ellis Street.
 Later the area would become known as the Ellis Street Graded School District.
-The Salisbury Graded School had grown much from its origins and the city build a high school separate from the other grades in 1904.
+The Salisbury Graded School had grown much from its origins and the city built a high school separate from the other grades in 1904.
 This was the second high school built in North Carolina after Wilmington.